bubuntoid/Ethereal/README.md

 https://soundcloud.com/oddlingmusic/r...
 https://oddling.bandcamp.com/releases
 ```
-To make this template work, you have to edit it by yourself and put in custom description box like that:
+If your video has no timecodes in description, but you got one or writted it by yourself, then you can specify timecodes just like this:
 ![](./assets/Screenshot_4.png)

 ## Backend